camunda/camunda-docs-manual/content/webapps/cockpit/dashboard.md

 {{< img src="../img/cockpit-multi-engine.png" title="Multiple Engines" >}}

-If you are working with more than one engine you can select the desired engine via a dropdown selection.
+If you are working with more than one engine, you can select the desired engine via a dropdown selection.
 Cockpit provides all information of the selected engine.

 # Search